-- Ever felt like you were striding to be healthier and more fit, but just couldn’t seem to progress past a certain point?
+Ever felt like you were striding to be healthier, fitter, and stronger… but just couldn’t seem to progress past a certain point?

 Wouldn’t you like to know the truth?

-Don’t feel bad: food and fitness industry marketing is often deceptive, usually in the name of profit.
+Don’t feel bad: the food and fitness industry is often deceptive, usually in the name of profit.
+Thieves!

-I have picked 5 of the most commonly misconceived health/fitness myths, and explained why they are wrong, so that you can know the truth… and the truth will set you free!
+Below are 5 of the most commonly misconceived health and fitness myths, with an explanation as to why they are wrong.
+May the truth set you free!

 1. “Low-Fat” or “Fat-Free” are a Better Alternatives